halfaipg/agent-shop-talk/README.md

 The Model Context Protocol (MCP) Proxy Server is the core component that aggregates and serves multiple MCP resource servers through a single interface.
 It acts as a central hub that:

 - Connects to and manages multiple MCP resource servers
-- Discovers and exposes tools from all connected servers
 - Routes tool requests to the appropriate backend servers
 - Provides a unified WebSocket interface for clients
 - Logs all tool discovery and execution activities